aimms/how-to/StopSolveServerSession.rst

 Introduction
 ------------

-Assuming we have full visibility of the server session via `progress <https://how-to.aimms.com/ProgressWindowServerSession.html>`_ or `intermediate results <https://how-to.aimms.com/RetrieveIntermediateResults.html>`_ , we may decide to stop a solver running in a server session, or to stop the server session entirely.
-This raises the question: "How to stop the solver or server session?".
+Assuming we have full control of the server session via `progress <https://how-to.aimms.com/ProgressWindowServerSession.html>`_ or `intermediate results <https://how-to.aimms.com/RetrieveIntermediateResults.html>`_, we may decide to stop a solve process running in the server session, or to entirely kill the server session.
+This article takes you through the steps to stop a solve process or a server session from the client side.

+.. the actual difference between the solver and the server session is not clear.

+..
+Changed the last sentence from "This raises the question "How to stop the solver or server session?" to avoid repitition as the question is already the title of the page.

 Implementation
 --------------

-Interrupting the server session is easy as the support for this question is quite direct by calling the procedure ``pro::client::StopExecution`` in the AIMMS PRO library; you’ll only need to know:
+Interrupting the server session is very direct and can be done by simply calling the AIMMS PRO library procedure, ``pro::client::StopExecution`` .
+However,  you will need to know

-#.	to which message queue the server process is listening.
-In our example, we only have one server session, and the message queue, a string, can be obtained by ``pro::session::CurrentSessionQueue()``.
+#.	to which message queue is the server process listening?
+In our example, we have only one server session, and the message queue - a string, can be obtained by using ``pro::session::CurrentSessionQueue()``.

+.. please explain what are the different message queues, and what should the user know about them ?

 #.	whether you want to interrupt execution of the procedure, or just of a currently executing solve statement (if any).

 The mechanism is illustrated in the code snippet below.
-Here we only interrupt a solve statement.
+Here we interrupt only a solve statement.

 	.. code-block:: none